crazygit/ZAuthenticatorApp/index.md

 ZAuthenticator is a safe and free two-step verification code generator, which can be used offline, support cloud backup, and multi-device use.

-## Featues
+## Features

 * 🔥 No need to network to generate verification code
 * 🔥 Simple and stylish, supports both bright mode and night mode
 * 🔥 Support both HOTP and TOTP account types, support 1-9 digits and any time period
-* 🔥 Support token account import and export, your account in your hands.
+* 🔥 Support token account import and export, your account in your hands
-* 🔥 Support editing token account information by your self.
+* 🔥 Support editing token account information by your self
-* 🔥 Support cloud backup, synchronize account information to your Google Drive, and never be afraid of token loss.
+* 🔥 Support cloud backup, synchronize account information to your Google Drive, and never be afraid of token loss
-* 🔥 Multi-device synchronization, you can log in to your Google Drive on multiple devices to synchronize your account information.
+* 🔥 Multi-device synchronization, you can log in to your Google Drive on multiple devices to synchronize your account information

 ## Permission statement

-* Camera: A camera is required when adding an account using a QR code, while you can input your account by manully
+* Camera: A camera is required when adding an account using a QR code.
+Of course, you can also manually add account information
 * Google Drive: When synchronizing account information to the cloud, you need to authorize your Google Drive account

 ## Screenshots